Memuya/fabdb-php-sdk/README.md

 ```

 ## Register `Config` Classes
 Firstly, you'll need a `Config` class for each type of config that is currently allowed. `Config` classes act as way to transfer data is an organised and type-hinted manner to the `Client`.
 You'll need one for both `MultiCard` and `SingleCard` config.

-Here's an exmaple `Config` class for `MultiCard`.
+Here's an example `Config` class that we'll register to `MultiCard`.
 ```php
 namespace Some\Namespace;